electricimp/Usb/docs/DriverDevelopmentGuide.md

 Returns a proxy for the Control Endpoint 0 for the device.
 The endpoint 0 is a special type of endpoints that implicitly exists for every device.
-Throws exception if the device is not connected.
+Throws an exception if the device is not connected.

 Return type is [USB.ControlEndpoint](#usbcontrolendpoint-class)